Bennet family: Mrs Bennet

+Relationships with her daughters

-Her pastimes are shopping and socialising.
-Her favourite daughter is her youngest, Lydia, who takes very much after her younger self.
-Next she values her eldest, Jane, though only for Jane's great physical beauty, and she never considers Jane's feelings, virtue, or reputation.
-Her least favourite daughter is Elizabeth (closely followed by Mary) whom she does not understand (or like) at all; when Mr Collins was directing his "enraptured heart" at Elizabeth, Mrs Bennet thought them both together a perfect match purely because she does not like either of them: Of having [Elizabeth] married to Mr. Collins, she [Mrs. Bennet] thought with equal certainty, and with considerable, though not equal, pleasure.
-Elizabeth was the least dear to her of all her children; and though the man and the match were quite 'good enough' for her, the worth of each was eclipsed by Mr. Bingley and Netherfield".
+Her favourite daughter is her youngest, Lydia, who takes very much after her.
+After Lydia, her next favourite is her eldest, Jane, although she primarily values her for her great physical beauty, rarely considering Jane's feelings.
+Her least favourite daughter is Elizabeth (closely followed by Mary) whom she does not understand (or like) at all; when Mr Collins was directing his "enraptured heart" at Elizabeth, Mrs Bennet thought them both together a perfect match purely because she does not like either of them: Of having [Elizabeth] married to Mr. Collins, [Mrs. Bennet] thought with equal certainty, and with considerable, though not equal, pleasure.
+Elizabeth was the least dear to her of all her children; and though the man and the match were quite 'good enough' for her, the worth of each was eclipsed by Mr. Bingley and Netherfield.

 Characterisation

 For 20 years, reading allowed Mr Bennet to bear the foolishness of his wife (Hugh Thomson, 1894).

+Mrs Bennet's favourite pastimes are shopping and socialising.
 Of the Gardiner siblings, Mrs Bennet had the best wedding, since she married a member of the local gentry, owner of an estate with an income of £2000 annually.
 Mrs Bennet does not understand why her husband could do nothing to change the fate of the estate (despite it having been explained to her numerous times (she assumes that he simply won't change it on purpose to stress her "poor nerves")), since it clouded his future and that of his daughters, given that she and her husband were unable to have a boy.
 They had hoped for years, even after the birth of Lydia, for the son who would have allowed to put an end to the entail, but they only had girls.

 Mrs Bennet sends Jane to Mr Bingley's Netherfield estate in the rain to make sure that through illness she must stay there, encourages Mr Collins to ask for the hand of Elizabeth, and rejoices loudly at Lydia's marriage ("No sentiment of shame gave a damp to her triumph" specifies the narrator), remaining indifferent to the dishonourable reasons which made it necessary (that a man had to be bribed to marry her favourite daughter), since it corresponds to the realisation of "her dearest wishes" to have her daughter "well married".

 Her notion of stylish behaviour is summarised in what she said of Sir William: "He has always something to say to everybody. – That is my idea of good breeding".
 She behaves with embarrassing vulgarity and lack of tact, especially at Netherfield, where her pretentiousness, foolishness and "total lack of correction" are evident.
 For her, it is not the manners or behaviour that indicate belonging to a high rank, it is ostentatiousness and flaunting wealth, and the validity of a marriage is measured by the amount "of calico, muslin and cambric" to buy for the bride's trousseau.